Left-Wing Campaigns and the Race Against Biden

 First of all, he is a candidate, and it's kind of reckless.

-The Biden administration is, or Joe Biden, I was the administration of the White House, they're refusing to give him Secret Service protection, which I think is standard for somebody who enters a race, and particularly someone who has
+The Biden administration is, or Joe Biden, I was the administration of the White House, they're refusing to give him secret service protection, which I think is standard for somebody who enters a race and particularly someone who has polling with the numbers he has and

 the public attention

 that he would receive.
+Jeez, his father was

 assassinated

 in a fucking.
+And his

-i think everybody has to remember that everything that the biden administration does is predicated on politics not it's leftist i understand that but we were talking the last pod about
+I think everybody has to remember that everything that the Biden administration does is predicated on politics, not it's leftist.
+I understand that, but we were talking the last pod about

-And why I mentioned that, Jack, is if these crazy polls are true, and I don't think they are, but if they were to be true and that RFK hurts Trump more than Biden on a Trump-Biden standoff, then they will probably do all they can and restore Secret Service or for the first time offer protection for him because he'll be seen as an asset.
+these crazy polls are true, and I don't think they are, but if they were to be true and that RFK hurts Trump more than Biden on a Trump Biden standoff, then they will probably do all they can and restore Secret Service or for the first time offer protection for him because he'll be seen as an asset.

 And that's how they think.
+But

-why you wouldn't when
+why you wouldn't when you're

-you're spending billions of dollars in federal entitlements by letting 8 million people come in and you can't even spend a few million dollars to provide safety for a viable Democratic, he's more viable than half the Republican candidates as far as the polls go.
+You're spending billions of dollars in federal entitlements by letting 8 million people come in, and you can't even spend a few million dollars to provide safety for a viable Democratic candidate.

 Well, Victor,